A Guide To Arthritis Of The Hand

 Psoriatic arthritis: A form of arthritis that affects the joints and skin (psoriasis).
 This causes your fingers to swell.
 Joint pain and morning joint stiffness are often reported by those diagnosed with psoriatic arthritis.

-Symptoms of Hand and Wrist Arthritis
+Symptoms of Hand & Wrist Arthritis

 In addition, when arthritis affects the end joints of the fingers (DIP joints), small cysts (mucous cysts) may develop.
 The cysts can cause ridging or dents in the nail plate of the affected fingers.